MyStudyShare/mystudyshare.github.io/about.md

 comments: true
 ---

-StudyShare is a startup that connects students of approved ISA schools (Like LambdaSchool) with housing and cost of living assistance while in school.
-People interested in hosting students have the opportunity to earn a stream of income that is more steady than AirBnB but more flexible than traditional tenants.
+StudyShare is a generalized cohort platform.
+Allowing anyone or any organization to create a cohort program will unlock untold amounts of human potential and connection.

+We're focused on building the best place to find and build deep connections with others who want are interested in the same things they are.